LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Permissions/customize-permissions.md

 ---
-pagename: Customize permissions
+pagename: 'Profiles '
 categoryName: Admin & settings
 subCategoryName: Permissions
 indicator: both
 subtitle: Customize user permissions with profiles
 level3: ''
-permalink: admin-settings-permissions-customize-permissions.html
+permalink: admin-settings-permissions-profiles.html
 isTutorial: false
 isNew: false
 date: '2019-01-23T12:20:28.000+00:00'
 redirect_from:
 - working-with-profiles.html

 ---
 At LivePerson we recognize that every brand is unique and employs an individual approach to managing their users.